Agentic Multi-Persona Framework for Evidence-Aware Fake News Detection: Limitations and Future Work

-By acknowledging these challenges as natural extensions, we emphasize that AMPEND-LS provides a solid and adaptable foundation.
-Addressing the above directions will not only enhance scalability and inclusivity but also strengthen the system’s role as a deployable, trustworthy solution for combating misinformation in dynamic, real-world environments.
+By acknowledging these limitations as natural extensions rather than shortcomings, we emphasize that AMPEND-LS provides a solid and adaptable foundation.
+Addressing these directions will enhance scalability, inclusivity, and robustness, strengthening the system’s role as a deployable and trustworthy solution for combating misinformation in dynamic real-world environments.